swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 `isRaising` will reliably be set to true, while not waiting too long, such that the test suite is not unnecessarily delayed or task itself finishes.

-As another example, imagine a test author wants to verify that no dolphins are raised when there isn't any funding.
-There isn't and can't be a mechanism for verifying that `isRaising` is never set to `true`, but if we constrain the problem to within a given timeframe, then we can have a reasonable assumption that `isRaising` remains set to false.
-Again, without some other mechanism to notify the test when to check `isRaising`, test authors are left to add arbitrary sleep calls, when having the ability to fail fast would save a not insignificant amount of time in the event that `isRaising` is mistakenly set to true.
+Conversely, imagine a test author wants to verify that no dolphins are raised when there isn't any funding.
+There isn't and can't be a mechanism for verifying that `isRaising` is never set to `true`, if we constrain the check to within a given timeframe, then we can easily make such an assertion.
+Again, without some mechanism to monitory and notify the test that `isRaising` was set to`true`, the simplest approach is to use an arbitary sleep call and then check `isRaising`.
+Additionally, in the failure case where `isRaising` is very quickly set to true, the test should fail fast instead of delaying any more than absolutely necessayr.

 This proposal introduces polling to help test authors address these cases.
-In this and other similar cases, polling makes these tests practical or even possible, as well as speeding up the execution of individual tests as well as the entire test suite.
+In this and other similar cases, polling makes these classes of tests practical or even possible, as well as speeding up the execution of individual tests as well as the entire test suite.

 ## Proposed solution